Ambulance & Emergency Medicine Coding

 - HIPAA compliance and no documents are sent off-shore.

-- Our per-case pricing model is inexpensive and our team of ambulance coders stabilizes cash flow.
+- Our per-case pricing model is inexpensive and our group of ambulance coders stabilizes cash flow.
 You only pay for what you need.

 - Never worry about revenue cycle “whiplash” caused by absences, vacations, family leaves, etc.